andrejobuljen/Hi-Fi_mocks/README.md

 ## Usage

 `Hi-Fi mocks` are based on and require [nbodykit](https://github.com/bccp/nbodykit) package.
-To install `nbodykit` please follow these [instructions](https://nbodykit.readthedocs.io/en/latest/getting-started/install.html).
-Once installed, also install `matplotlib` package by running: `conda install matplotlib` within the `nbodykit` conda enviorement.
+To install `nbodykit` please follow these [instructions](https://nbodykit.readthedocs.io/en/latest/getting-started/install.html) (preferably using `conda`).
+Once installed, also install `matplotlib` package by running: `conda install matplotlib` within the `nbodykit` conda environment.

 To generate HI mock in real space run the following: